Learning with Free Object Segments for Long-Tailed Instance Segmentation: Conclusion

+We believe that the prospect of leveraging ample data without human labeling has enormous future potential.
+We note that there are several ways to realize this insight, and \cite{zhang2020deep} is just an instantiation but turns out to be very useful: it is worth mentioning that co-segmentation has never been used to enhance instance segmentation.
+Further, our pipeline is clean and conceptually simple, clearly indicating where future improvement can be made (\eg, segment discovery, extraction, leveraging).
+We expect our approach to serving as a strong baseline for this direction: for future work to build upon and take advantage of.

-This research is partially supported by NSF IIS-2107077, NSF OAC-2118240, NSF OAC-2112606, and the OSU GI Development funds.
-We are thankful for the generous support of the computational resources by the Ohio Supercomputer Center and AWS Cloud Credits for Research.
+\mypara{Acknowledgments} This research is supported in part by grants from the National Science Foundation (IIS-2107077, OAC-2118240, OAC-2112606), the OSU CCTS pilot grant, and Cisco Systems, Inc. We are thankful for the generous support of the computational resources by the Ohio Supercomputer Center and AWS Cloud Credits for Research.